yongmingli11/yongmingli11.github.io/index.md

 I am a math PhD student at Texas A&M University.
 My research interest is in PDEs and probability.
 My advisor is [Jonas Lührmann](https://www.mi.uni-koeln.de/luhrmann/).

-I am currently on the job market for postdoctoral positions.

 Office: Blocker 620F

 Email: liyo0008@tamu.edu